Handmade for Charity |

 - Victoria's Quilts and Victoria's Quilts Canada.
 Quilts for cancer patients.

 - Warm Up America (WUA) works with community service organizations and the American Red Cross to distribute warm, hand-made blankets to to those who need them.
 Warm Up America volunteers are encouraged to donate their finished blankets to a local organization (or a local chapter of a national organization) near where they live or work.
+Return to top of page

 - Charities page at the Crochet Network, an Internet group.